Timothy-Davis/NameSort/README.md

 # NameSort
-This Python program reads names from a text file and sorts them first by length, then alphabetically.
+This Python program reads names from a text file and sorts them first by length (ascending or descending), then alphabetically.

 Instructions for running NameSort on Windows: